-If the concern or complaint is jointly about the chair and vice-chair, the entire board and independent investigator will carry out the steps in Stage 2 (Section 6).
+If the concern or complaint is jointly about the chair, vice-chair and/or entire board, an independent investigator will carry out the steps in Stage 2 (Section 6).
 They will be appointed by the board and will write a formal response at the end of their investigation.